 Drastic pruning can be disastrous for crape myrtles (Lagerstroemia spp.).
 This overzealous approach to pruning is often described as “crape murder” and involves cutting the shrub down to a stump.
-Instead, crape myrtles should be lightly pruned to slightly reduce their size, improve air circulation, and create a desired shape.
+Instead, crape myrtles should be lightly pruned to reduce their size slightly, improve air circulation, and create a desired shape.

 Crape myrtles vary in size, impacting how often you want to prune them.
 Dwarf varieties won’t need much pruning because they only grow between 2 and 6 feet tall.
 However, some types of crape myrtle grow as shrubs or small trees that reach approximately 30 feet tall and 15 feet wide.

 Rather than pruning too often, assess your garden first and determine what type of crape myrtle you can accommodate.
-Choose a crape myrtle that stays at a manageable size for your space.
+A good tip to follow is to choose a crape myrtle that stays at a manageable size for your space.
 This allows you to reduce the pruning you’ll need to do.